EwenQuim/ewenquim.github.io/src/content/projects/cma-cgm.md

 ## What we shipped

 We moved cancellations earlier in the timeline.
 Before the project, **70% of cancellations arrived within 2 days of berthing**.
-After, **40% of cancellations happen more than a week before departure**.
+After, **only 30%**, and now **40% of cancellations happen more than a week before departure** (numbers slightly edited to respect NDA).

 That's a real shift-left: instead of reacting at the dock, the team gets a week of lead time to reassign the slot or chase the customer.